Great Himalayan National Park

 Tips for Visitors

-- •Pack sufficient water and snacks for trekking
+- •Pack water and snacks for long hikes.

 Official Information